 NCSHA and its member state Housing Finance Agencies are committed to providing quality affordable housing opportunities for low- and moderate-income individuals and families free from discrimination.
 Central to our overriding vision of an affordably housed nation is the goal of removing fair housing obstacles that impede anyone from accessing the affordable housing of their choice.

-Since the release of the AFFH final rule, NCSHA has worked with HUD on the steps the agency still needs to take before state-level grantees can begin implementing AFFH.
+As the Administration works to finalize the AFFH rule, NCSHA intends to work with HUD on its plan for implementation for state-level grantees.
 We continue to welcome all opportunities to work with HUD to advance the Fair Housing Act’s objectives and ensure the most effective implementation possible of these regulations.

 - To find local housing assistance, please contact your state’s Housing Finance Agency (HFA).